-Steve Bannon And Allies Have Second Thoughts About Roy Moore, Sources Say
+Steve Bannon and Allies Have Second Thoughts About Roy Moore, Sources Say

 It is unclear if those points have completely resonated.
 Bannon is currently in Japan, where he went to deliver a speech.
 He is scheduled to fly back at the end of the week.

 For Bannon, the stakes are far higher than one Senate seat.
 He and his allies saw Moore’s candidacy as a referendum on the Republican establishment, which went all-in for Moore’s primary opponent, Sen. Luther Strange (R-AL), and is now threatening to remove Moore if he prevails.
 In particular, Bannon believes that a Moore win would be a stinging defeat for Senate Majority Leader Mitch McConnell (R-KY) who he and others at Breitbart fault for stalling Trump’s legislative agenda and for the longer-term corrosion of ideological purity in the Republican Party.
-As the website’s Editor-in-Chief Alex Marlow told Politico on Tuesday, the Alabama senate contest “represents so much beyond one race.”
+As the website’s editor in chief Alex Marlow told Politico on Tuesday, the Alabama senate contest “represents so much beyond one race.”

 Shortly after the first Moore allegations surfaced, Bannon and his editorial leadership dispatched two of its top journalists, including political editor Matt Boyle, to Alabama in a so-far fruitless attempt to uncover evidence discrediting the Post story.
 As of Tuesday afternoon, the Breitbart homepage led with defiant headlines such as, “MCCONNELL SENDING BANNON A MESSAGE,” “ESTABLISHMENT HOPES TO ‘STOP MOMENTUM’ OF ‘AMERICA FIRST,’” and “[RUSH] LIMBAUGH: ‘SEARCH-AND-DESTROY MISSION’ AGAINST ROY MOORE.”